 Bankruptcy is normally voluntary – unless you have hidden assets or filed somehow in bad faith.
 You normally have the right to dismiss your Chapter 13 bankruptcy case or convert from one bankruptcy chapter to another.
-It is easy to convert from Chapter 7 to a Chapter 13 normally, and there can be benefits to converting from a Chapter 7 to a Chapter 13.
+It is easy to convert from Chapter 13 to a Chapter 7 normally, and there can be benefits to converting from a Chapter 7 to a Chapter 13.
 But there is no right to convert from a 7 to a 13 if you have gotten caught hiding assets.
 If you start your case as a Chapter 13 and you are unable to make the payments later you have a lower level of review for a means test if you need to convert to a Chapter 7.